lrq3000/copy-as-markdown/README.md

 # Copy as Markdown

 A simple chrome extension which can copy the selected HTML as Markdown to clipboard.
+Can copy any web page, and it doubles as a LLM/GPT chat log exporter.

 It works on desktop but also on Chrome for Android based browsers that support extensions (eg, Edge Canary).